Fieldwork

 Academic Credit:

-Credit (ECTS - European Credit Transfer and Accumulation System) will be offered by the Cyprus Institute on the basis of attendance and relevant assignments.
-Two options will be offered: 5 ECTS for participants attending 3 weeks at a cost of €300 and 10 ECTS for participants attending 6 weeks at a cost of €600.
-All candidates will submit an excavation journal consisting of a written record of participants’ work and skills acquisition, which will be submitted a few days before the completion of the field school and be will reviewed and graded.
-Those attending for six weeks will in addition submit a short evaluative report (ca. 1,000 words) outlining the pros and cons of a selected archaeological method or technique.
-For 5 credits based on 3 weeks participation Students will complete an excavation field journal.
+Credit (ECTS - European Credit Transfer and Accumulation System) will be offered by the Graduate School of the Cyprus Institute on the basis of attendance and relevant assignments.
+Participants can opt to receive 5 ECTS for attending 3 weeks at an additional cost of €300.
+Candidates will submit an excavation field journal consisting of a written record of participants’ work and skills acquisition a few days before the completion of the field school, which be will reviewed and graded.
 The journal will be a daily account of practical training received and skills attained together with a reflective commentary on personal progress and suggestions for further development.
-For 10 credits based on 6 weeks participation Students will complete an excavation field journal as described above during their stay.
-In addition, students will write a short evaluative report (ca. 1,000 words) outlining the pros and cons of a selected archaeological method or technique.
 Disclaimer: Training programs offered by The Cyprus Institute, if applicable, will indicate their equivalence in ECTS credits in their description.
 Participants will be provided with a Certificate of Completion if they satisfy attendance and evaluation requirements.
 It is the participant’s responsibility, prior to registering for the programme, to verify whether the institution in their home country (or in Cyprus) and the respective national degree accrediting authority will recognize the ECTS earned during the training programme and whether they will be credited toward their degree programme requirements.

 Contact Information: